LL.M. in U.S. Law - Core Curriculum (26 credit hours*):

 Legal Analysis, Reasoning, and Communication, 2 credits (1400 minutes)

-This course teaches students essential skills in legal analysis, legal reasoning, problem solving, and oral and written communication.
+This course teaches students essential skills in legal analysis, legal reasoning, legal research, problem solving, and oral and written communication.
 Students are given life-like problems to analyze and resolve using legal analysis techniques learned in the class.
 Students have opportunities to communicate findings and receive individual feedback.

 Constitutional Law, 3 credits (2100 minutes)

 This course explores the U.S. Constitution: the world’s longest running democratic charter.
 Students will learn about the structure of the constitutional system, including principles of separation of powers and federalism, as well as the Bill of Rights.
 The most important constitutional law issues of the day are explored.
 U.S. Supreme Court cases and civil rights statutes will be studied.

 This course examines the procedural aspects of civil disputes in the U.S., under both state and federal systems, and looks at the court systems and the processes of bringing and defending cases.
 The course will examine the unique U.S. process of the discovery of evidence, including depositions and document production.
 There will be an overview of alternative dispute resolution focusing on arbitration and mediation.

 This course examines the Federal Rules of Evidence that govern the admissibility of evidence during trials.
 This material is tested on the bar examination and also is important to lawyers who assist U.S. firms with the discovery process used in litigation.